LukeStampfli/EmbeddedFPSExample/docs-src/guide/player-movement-interpolation-and-client-side-prediction.md

 We will have to create a function to move the player based on an input.
 That function should run on the client and the server, so that the client can predict his movement.

-Lets first define what our player input will be and create a struct to represent it.
+Let's first define what our player input will be and create a struct to represent it.
 We will also make it a IDarkriftSerializable so that we can send it to the server later.
 For our FPS we will need to monitor the following key inputs: W,A,S,D,Space,LeftClick we will store them in a bool[] (true means key is down false means key is up).
 But we additionally need the look direction of the player because his walk and shoot directions depend on it.
 (We will store the exact look direction and not just the delta).

-So lets create a struct in the Networking Data script:
+So let's create a struct in the Networking Data script:
 ```csharp
 public struct PlayerInputData : IDarkRiftSerializable
 {